 11) Illusory correlation bias

-You’re a football fan and you believe wearing a specific jersey will give your team higher chances of winning.
+- You’re a football fan and you believe wearing a specific jersey will give your team a higher chance of winning.

 12) Dunning Kruger effect

 It’s the tendency to believe you know something while in fact, you don’t.
-A Dunning Kruger effect occurs when a person’s lack of knowledge and skills in a certain area cause them to overestimate their own competence (The Decision Lab).
-Logically, low ability people don’t necessarily have the skills to assess their incompetence.
-Contrastingly, the most knowledgeable people usually have intellectual humility, meaning they’re able to recognize the things they believe in might be wrong.
+A Dunning Kruger effect occurs when a person’s lack of knowledge and skills in a certain area causes them to overestimate their competence (The Decision Lab).
+Logically, low-ability people don’t necessarily have the skills to assess their incompetence.
+Contrastingly, the most knowledgeable people usually have intellectual humility, meaning they’re able to recognize the things they believe might be wrong.
 They have strong critical thinking.
-This notably refers to famous Albert Einstein quote “The more I learn, the more I realize how much I don’t know”.
+This notably refers to the famous Albert Einstein quote “The more I learn, the more I realize how much I don’t know”.

-You decide to pick up italian and learn a bunch of words and verbs in a week.
-You learnt fast but you also realized how much progress you still need to make to become fluent.
-On the other hand, your friend who’s also trying to speak italian, learnt just a few words and is already impressed by himself.
-Unfortunately, his lack of knowledge and skills prevents him from understanding he’s learnt the least, causing him to overestimate his own ability.
+- You decide to pick up Italian and learn a bunch of words and verbs in a week.
+You learned fast but you also realized how much progress you still need to make to become fluent.
+On the other hand, your friend who’s also trying to speak Italian learned just a few words and is already impressed by himself.
+Unfortunately, his lack of knowledge and skills prevents him from understanding he’s learned the least, causing him to overestimate his own ability.

-There are many leadership skills required in the modern workplace, people-centric leadership and purpose-driven leadership to name but a few which draw on a high level of cognitive awareness.
-Many of these soft sills can be learned through an exective education leadership development program.
-Practising mindfulness can considerably help you reduce leadership biases and increase your ability as a desicive leader.
+Practicing mindfulness can considerably help you reduce leadership biases and increase your ability as a decisive leader.
 So the next time you have to make an important decision, try to be intentional in questioning your own beliefs and being critical.
-As a result, your judgement and thoughts are likely to become more accurate and relevant, bringing you closer to reality.
+As a result, your judgment and thoughts are likely to become more accurate and relevant, bringing you closer to reality.